cirosantilli/linux-cheat/posix/README.md

 - `/tmp`
 - `/dev/null`

-##envinronment variables
+##Environment variables

 In POSIX 7, those are defined in: Base Definitions > Enviroment Variables.

 POSIX specifies:

-- a few envioment variables and their functions
+- a few environment variables and their functions

-- many enviromnt variables which it is *unwise* (quote) to override because they are frequently used in implementations, but does not specify their exact function.
+- many environment variables which it is *unwise* (quote) to override because they are frequently used in implementations, but does not specify their exact function.

-###fixed functions

 The following variables have fixed purposes in POSIX 7: